davidgasquez/loto/README.md

 #### Immense
 **Unleash Your Power.** *A mystical bond connects you and The Orb, a magical artifact too powerful for a single mortal.
-Protect your Orb as your armies charges across the battlefield, then release his epic power and see it crush your enemies.*
+Protect your Orb as your army charges across the battlefield, then release his epic power and see it crushing your enemies.*

 #### Tactical